-With ten minutes to spare I decided to dart into Wellesley Books, (one of my favorite local bookstores).
-It is not often (or at all) that I arrive early for a dinner date, but this evening I did and the venue just happened to be right next door to Wellesley Books.
-I can never resist a walk through a bookstore – if only to inhale the smell of books.
+With ten minutes to spare I decided to dart into Wellesley Books, one of my favorite local bookstores.
+It is not often (or at all) that I arrive early for a dinner date, but this particular evening I did and the venue just happened to be right next door to Wellesley Books.
+It is difficult for me to resist a walk through a bookstore – if only to inhale the smell of books.
 Almost immediately, (as it was displayed on the rack titled “Staff Picks” right in front of the entry), Jan-Philipp Sendker’s novel titled “The Art of Hearing Heartbeats” grabbed my attention.
 As I reached for it, the woman standing next to me said, “Oh, how I loved that book.”.
 This prompted the employee behind me to chime in – “I’m Ann, and that book was my “staff pick” and truly, I did not move for two full days while I consumed every word of it.
 There is a sequel called “A Well Tempered Heart”, but you must read that one in your hand first.”
 Well, at this point, how could I not purchase this book given the mere lifting of it generated such emotion in not one, but two beating hearts.

 Our hearts reflect the story we have written for ourselves.
 A story that is either played out or imagined.